 The honey bee life cycle goes through 4 basic stages.
-These are
+More detail is added in the diagram below, but the key stages are:

 bee life cycles